BillHertzing/ATAP.Utilities/src/ATAP.Utilities.PowerShell/Documentation/Powershell Useage in ATAP.Utilities.md

 Very Complicated, See the prior citations and related body of work..
 ToDo: investigate and resolve for PS V5.1

+## Cross-Platform Environment variables

+### Host vs Hostname vs computername

+In the machine profile, we can setup a global variable using the .Net DNS name resolution library, and then assign all three environment variables (at a process scope) to the the same string.
+`$hostName = ([System.Net.DNS]::GetHostByName($Null)).Hostname`

 ## Using classes defined in Powershell Modiles

 Since the ATAP.Utilities repository contains a robust CI pipeline, it is very feasible to write the classes and enumerations in C# and targeting .Net (cross-platform), compile them to a .dll, and include them in a package.
 That way, other modules that want to work with the same classes and enumerations can simply include the .dlls exported by the module.
 (ToDo: Check this works as explained.
 Also ToDo: Versioning the enumerations )